eressea/server/README.md

         liblua5.2-dev libtolua-dev libncurses5-dev libsqlite3-dev \
         libcjson-dev libiniparser-dev libexpat1-dev libutf8proc-dev

+If your system for some reason doesn't have Lua or the tolua library, you can run configure with the --no-lua option to build the code without Lua extensions.
+This is very much untested, and it breaks any items or spells that have their actions implemented as Lua scripts, as well as the Lua integration tests.

 ## How to check out and build the Eressea server

 This repository relies heavily on the use of submodules, and it pulls in